arras-energy/gridlabd-template/US/CA/SLAC/loadfactor/loadfactor.md

 Description
 -----------

-    Applies a load factor to object of class in LOAD_FACTOR_CLASS with property names starting with LOAD_FACTOR_PROPERTY.
+    Applies a load factor to objects of class in LOAD_FACTOR_CLASS with property names starting with LOAD_FACTOR_PROPERTY.
 Logs updates in LOAD_FACTOR_LOGFILE.

 Options